dnordgren/cuneiform/docs/230415 usage of serverless.md

 functionality.
 Could hit concurrency issues within a tenant (concurrent search Lambdas executing within an AWS account tenant-per-customer or single-tenant account structure - 10K?).

+### Authentication

+Authentication with Cuneiform from client apps.
+Authentication from Cuneiform to customer wiki apps.
+These would be better fits for web server than serverless, to use full .NET stack.

+Save customer wiki auth info in AWS Secrets Manager (?) - avoid in database.

 ## Conclusion